Deep-Learning Classification and Parameter Inference of Rotational Core-Collapse Supernovae: Abstract

 \section{Abstract}

-We test Deep-Learning (DL) techniques for the analysis of rotational core-collapse supernovae (CCSN) gravitational-wave (GW) signals by performing classification and parameter inference of the GW strain amplitude ($D \cdot \Delta h $) and the maximum (peak) frequency $(f_\textrm{peak})$, attained at core bounce.
+We test deep-learning (DL) techniques for the analysis of rotational core-collapse supernovae (CCSN) gravitational-wave (GW) signals by performing classification and parameter inference of the maximum (peak) frequency and the GW strain amplitude ($\Delta h$) multiplied by the luminosity distance ($D$) attained at core bounce, respectively, $(f_\textrm{peak})$ and $(D \cdot \Delta h)$.
 Our datasets are built from a catalog of numerically generated CCSN waveforms assembled by Richers~\textit{et al.}~2017.
-Those waveforms are injected into noise from the Advanced LIGO and Advanced Virgo detectors corresponding to the O2 and O3a observing runs.
-For a signal-to-noise ratio (SNR) above 5, our classification network using time series detects Galactic CCSN GW signals buried in detector noise with a false positive rate (FPR) of 0.10\% and a 98\% accuracy, being able to detect all signals with SNR~>~10.
+Those waveforms are injected into noise from the Advanced Laser Interferometer Gravitational Wave Observatory and Advanced Virgo detectors corresponding to the O2 and O3a observing runs.
+For a network signal-to-noise ratio (SNR) above 5, our classification network using time series detects Galactic CCSN GW signals buried in detector noise with a false positive rate of 0.10\% and a 98\% accuracy, being able to detect all signals with SNR~>~10.
 The inference of $f_\textrm{peak}$ is more accurate than for $D \cdot \Delta h $, particularly for our datasets with the shortest time window (0.25 s) and for a minimum SNR~=~15.
 From the calibration plots of predicted versus true values of the two parameters, the standard deviation ($\sigma$) and the slope deviation with respect to the ideal value are computed.
 We find $\sigma_{D \cdot \Delta h} = 52.6$~cm and $\sigma_{f_\textrm{peak}} = 18.3$~Hz, with respective slope deviations of 11.6\% and 8.3\%.
 Our best model is also tested on waveforms from a recent CCSN catalog built by Mitra~\textit{et al.} 2023, different from the one used for the training.
-For these new waveforms the true values of the two parameters are mostly within the $1\sigma$ band around the network's predicted values.
-Our results show that DL techniques hold promise to infer physical parameters of Galactic rotational CCSN even in the presence of real (non-Gaussian) noise conditions from current GW detectors.
+For these new waveforms, the true values of the two parameters are mostly within the $1\sigma$ band around the network's predicted values.
+Our results show that DL techniques hold promise to infer physical parameters of Galactic rotational CCSN events.